 - Lay out your design - I recommend taking the time to lay out the blocks in the design pattern before you build the planter.
 It's heavy work, but it's worth it to make sure you like it.
 Don't fill any of the blocks with dirt yet though.

 - Take a picture of your design layout - Once you have your blocks laid out in your design pattern, be sure to take a picture of the final layout.
-Disassemble the blocks before you start building the planter.
+Then disassemble the blocks before you start building the planter.

 - Fill the planter blocks with dirt - Wait to fill the blocks on the bottom with potting soil until you're done laying the entire row.
-Otherwise it will be too difficult to make any necessary adjustments once the blocks are filled with soil.
+Otherwise it will be too difficult to make any necessary adjustments once the blocks are filled with soil or fill dirt/rock.

-- Fill the blocks with soil as you go - After each row of blocks is done, fill the holes with soil.
+- Fill the blocks with soil as you go - After each row of blocks is done, fill the holes with soil or fill dirt/rock.

 - Add your plants - You can fill your planter with succulents, annuals, or even veggies - whatever type of plants you want.